Psykotikism/Mutant_Tanks/README.md

 			"Tank Name"				"Test Tank" // Tank has a name.
 			"Tank Enabled"				"1" // Tank is enabled.
 			"Tank Chance"				"100.0" // Tank has 100% chance of spawning.
+			"Spawn Enabled"				"1" // Tank can be spawned through the "sm_tank" command.
 			"Skin-Glow Colors"			"255,0,0,255|255,255,0" // Tank has a red (skin) and yellow (glow outline) color scheme.
 		}
 	}